Kansas Military and Veterans Benefits

 Learn more about Kansas Military Pay Income Taxes

-Kansas State Taxes on Military Disability Retirement Pay: Military Disability Retirement Pay received as a pension, annuity or similar allowance for personal injury or sickness resulting from active service in the U.S. Armed Forces should not be included in taxable income.
+Kansas State Taxes on Military Disability Retirement Pay: Military disability retirement pay received as a pension, annuity or similar allowance for personal injury or sickness resulting from active service in the U.S. Armed Forces should not be included in taxable income.
 Some of the payments which are considered disability benefits include:

 • Disability compensation and pension payments for disabilities paid to Veterans or their Families